Skip to content

 MOCA Los Angeles Enhances Art Preservation with MeeFog Humidification

 The Museum of Contemporary Art, Los Angeles (MOCA) on downtown LA’s Grand Avenue was established in 1979.
 MOCA is the only artist-founded museum in LA, and attracts over 250,000 visitors each year.
 The museum houses a compelling collection of contemporary art, comprising of roughly 7,000 art objects created after 1940 in a variety of media, all of which have to be preserved for future generations.
-Museum environments must be closely monitored and controlled to prevent the deterioration of historic artifacts and art collections.
+Museum environments must be closely monitored and controlled to prevent the deterioration of historic artifacts and art collections, which is why they require humidification for art museums.
 Temperature, relative humidity (RH), and light levels all must be carefully regulated.
 While temperature and light are typically well maintained, humidity can be a wild card.
 If left to drift out of the desired range, it can cause significant damage to paintings and other objects.

 The Challenge: